 Time zone: central

 from Excitable Boy (Rhino 1978) —When I discovered this album a million years ago, I played side one like a zillion times, which means that "Lawyers, Guns & Money" aside, I'd forgotten everything about side 2 until Jim Varvaris threw this on at work yesterday.
 A rare funk foray fr Zevon.

-from English Settlement (Geffen 1982) —Tony Renner unearthed a live performance of this song from the Old Grey Whistle Test (by that, I mean he posted it to Facebook).
+from English Settlement (Virgin 1982) —Tony Renner unearthed a live performance of this song from the Old Grey Whistle Test (by that, I mean he posted it to Facebook).
 Man, what a wonderful song.

 Elvis Costello “National Ransom” (Hear Music 2010) N —After seeing Costello perform this on one of the late-night TV shows, I always expect it to rock harder - it rocks enough, mind you, but it goes further live.

-from Stage Fright CD ALBUM (CAPITOL 1970) —I can't believe I hadn't noticed this cowbell gem until the other day - I wonder if Robbie Robertson was listening to some Doug Sahm when he wrote this.
+from Stage Fright CD Album (CAPITOL 1970) —I can't believe I hadn't noticed this cowbell gem until the other day - I wonder if Robbie Robertson was listening to some Doug Sahm when he wrote this.